What Team Building Activities for Employees Actually Boost Engagement?

 4-Week Plan: From 'Fun Events' to Real Employee Engagement

-This plan replaces scattered perks with a system that targets actual engagement drivers.
-By week 4, you'll have data showing which activities move the needle.
+Replaces scattered perks with a system that targets real engagement drivers.
+By week 4, you'll have data showing what actually moves the needle.

 Launch Peer Recognition (Week 1)

 Friday afternoonStart with the highest-impact, lowest-effort activity: a weekly Peer Recognition Round.
-Create a dedicated Slack/Teams channel or add a 5-minute slot to your existing Friday wrap-up.
-Each person posts one specific recognition — who, what, why.
+Create a Slack/Teams channel or add 5 minutes to your Friday wrap-up.
+Each person posts one specific recognition — who, what, why it mattered.
 No nominations, no voting, no HR involvement.
 Just peers seeing peers.
-This targets Belonging directly and produces visible results faster than any other activity type.
+This targets Belonging directly and shows results faster than anything else.

 New channel: #peer-shoutouts Every Friday, drop one recognition here.
 Format: Who: [Name] What: [Specific thing they did] Why it mattered: [Impact] That's it.
 No voting, no prizes.
 Just making sure good work gets noticed by the people who see it happen.
 I'll start: [your shout-out]